Search

 • A Body Mass Index (BMI) between 18 and 28 (between 17 and 27 if under 18)

-• Must pass CBAT.
-Specialist Aviation Medical at OASC, RAF Cranwell post AIB.
+• Must pass Computer Based Aptitude Tests (CBAT).
+Specialist Aviation Medical at OASC, RAF Cranwell post AIB

 Skills & interests